rusty-snake/fedora-extras/README.md

 Getting started
 ---------------

-1. Install the necessary program to build rpms on your system.
+1. Install the necessary programs to build rpms on your system.

 ```bash
 sudo dnf install rpm-build rpmdevtools rpmlint